 St. Louis Cardinals (87-75)

 Don’t ask me who, how, why, when, or what.
 But these are the Cardinals, and they are still good, even when they’re not supposed to be.
-They will find a way to get back to the playoffs after falling just short in 2016 and 2017 because the premiere franchises never stay down for long.
+They will find a way to get back to the playoffs after falling just short in 2016 and 2017 because the premier franchises never stay down for long.

 Milwaukee Brewers (86-76)